subscan-explorer/assets-info/README.md

 This repo is convenient for assets owner to update some off-chain information such as website, twitter, etc. of asset displayed in [Subscan](https://darwinia.subscan.io/assets).

+## Changelog

+### 1.1.0

+Refactor: use gcp img instead of inline img to reduce package size

 ## How to update

 1. Fork this repository